bansikah22/tiny-test/docs/GATEWAY_API_PRODUCTION.md

 This guide explains how to deploy the tiny-test application using Gateway API in production environments.

+## Tested With

+Tested with Gateway API v1beta1 controllers such as Envoy Gateway and Istio.
+Verify whether your controller supports v1beta1 or v1 before applying manifests, and adjust `apiVersion` accordingly.

 ## What is Gateway API?

 Gateway API is the modern Kubernetes standard for traffic routing, replacing legacy Ingress.
 It provides: